STD Symptoms: What to Watch For

 Painful Urination

-Could indicate: chlamydia, gonorrhea, trichomoniasis, herpes
+Could indicate: chlamydia, gonorrhea, herpes, trichomoniasis

 Abnormal Discharge

-Could indicate: chlamydia, gonorrhea, trichomoniasis, bacterial vaginosis
+Could indicate: chlamydia, gonorrhea, trichomoniasis

 Genital Sores